cosmos/atlas/README.md

 $ atlas server --config=/path/to/atlas/config.toml
 ```

-See `--help` for further documentation.
+Note:

-Note, Atlas will look for environment variables defined in a `.env` file in the
+1. Atlas will look for environment variables defined in a `.env` file in the
 root directory.
 Any explicit environment variables defined will override those
 defined in this file.
+2. Certain configuration values are not exposed or able to be provided via CLI flags.

+See `--help` for further documentation.

+### Web App

+TODO

 ## Migrations